pramnora/python/pyscript/README.md

 -----

-PyScript, is a recent development in the art of building web pages...as of date: Wed 15th Feb 2023.
+PyScript, is a recent development in the art of building web pages...as of date: Wed 15th Feb 2023;
+I think, it was released just 2 weeks back...; and, I'm only just discovering learning about it, right now.

 Apparently, it allows Python code to be run inside of the web page...; intermixed with HTML/CSS/Javscript.